 Why is it meatballs and not fishballs?
 Fishcakes but never meatcakes?
 I’m always intrigued by names of things, foods especially.
 Do ‘fishballs’ sound faintly rude, or is it just me?

-Cooking is processing, no question about it.
-Pure, unprocessed food is a raw, unpeeled carrot.
-Washing and peeling it is processing to a certain extent already.
 I do think we overuse the word ‘processed’ invariably meaning ‘overprocessed’ or ‘industrially produced’.
-Proponents of raw diets will disagree but mostly cooking improves food, both taste-and healthwise.
-Tomatoes and lycopene, grains and digestibility, potatoes being mildly poisonous raw.
+Proponents of raw diets will disagree but mostly, cooking improves food, both taste-and healthwise.

-After a while you’ll have quite a sizeable bag of fish cuts in the freezer.
-Make a pie, of course, or go towards processing those pieces into fish balls, fish cakes, fish burgers, fish bites.
+After some time you’ll have quite a sizeable bag of fish cuts in the freezer.
+Now it will be easy to make a pie, or go towards processing those pieces into fish balls, fish cakes, fish burgers, fish bites.
 The huge advantage of such products over a fillet is the flavouring – you can amp the herbs and spices as a whole fillet could never take.

 This recipe is nicked from Tom Kerridge’s fish burgers but as above, I thought to give balls a chance.
 I used Parmesan as gluing agent knowing from experience that chunky fishcakes won’t come together and pulped ones are baby food.
 The cheese taste isn’t oppressive and dipping the balls in extra Parmesan makes them sear golden and crisp.